Why Birding in Kenya?

 - Clarke’s Weaver (Ploceus golandi)

-Conservation of birds in Kenya through Sustainable Birding Company
+Conservation of birds in Kenya through The Sustainable Birding Company

 “Not only do we give to local bird conservation charities after each one of our tours, we also form part of the citizen-science team for the Kenya Bird Map Project.
 All our birding tours contribute data to this bird atlas, where we get to contribute to the conservation of birds species within Kenya, through documenting where species occur in the country.
 Whilst out on our tours, our professional guides also take the responsibility to motivate local birders to join this very important project.
 For ecosystems and species to be conserved in a sustainable manner, everybody’s contribution is key to this very important prooject.
 Join us on our tours and get a chance to take part in this very interesting and important bird mapping programme.
 Kenya’s Birds need all our efforts”.